aaronfc/unnamed-rts/docs/tasks.md

 	- [ ] Check on fonts and buttons/icons.
 	- [ ] Check on assets for characters
 	    - [ ] https://opengameart.org/content/roguelike-character-pack
+- [ ] ⚠️  STOP CONSUMING INFORMATION FROM OTHER SCENES.
+WE MUST USE THE REGISTRY.
+EXAMPLE: Detecting how many selected villagers we have in order to show or hide the action menu.
 - [ ] 🐛 While collecting resource sometimes entities keep collecting even though they were commanded to move.
 Probably there's a moment when they will just ignore the move command - check the collecting behaviour.
 - [ ] ⚠️  We are not taking into account attack range when attacking (or receiving damage) - look into this when we start implementing the tower defense buildings
 - [ ] 🐛 Seems like enemies could be generated in the "non-walkable-area" around buildings or resources.